awslabs/multi-model-server/examples/ssd/README.md

 # Objective

-1. Demonstrate how to export and use a pre-trained MXNet model in Deep Model Server.
+1. Demonstrate how to export and use a pre-trained MXNet model in MMS
-2. Demonstrate how to extend Deep Model Server with custom pre-processing and post-processing?
+2. Demonstrate how to extend MMS with custom pre-processing and post-processing

 ## Step 1 - Download the pre-trained SSD Model